 Jonathan Ain is the chair of Kleinberg Kaplan’s Corporate Transactional & Finance Practice Group and maintains a broad-based corporate practice, working with companies at all stages of the corporate growth cycle.
-He advises clients in the areas of mergers and acquisitions, public and private offerings (including PIPEs), strategic and troubled company acquisition and disposition transactions.
-He also counsels clients on joint ventures and general corporate, cross-border transactions, securities law and contract matters.
+He advises clients in the areas of mergers and acquisitions, public and private offerings (including PIPEs), and strategic and troubled company acquisition and disposition transactions.
+He also counsels clients on joint ventures and general corporate issues, cross-border transactions, securities law, and contract matters.

 Kleinberg Kaplan is an approved OTCQX Sponsor and Jon leads the firm’s efforts in connection with helping foreign publicly traded corporations publicly list on this marketplace.